top of page

 These are all located near restaurants and fast foods.

 This year we have an additional opportunity for unique lodging located right down the street from the Little House Workshops!
 Rebekah Speer is offering to rent her two guest rooms, each with a private bathroom and coffee in the mornings for $85.00 per night.
-They go fast so if you are interested in this form of lodging email Rebekah Speer or text/call 615-972-4127 so that she can reserve a room for you.
+They go fast so if you are interested in this form of lodging email Rebekah Speer (rebekahlong@mac.com) or text/call 615-972-4127 so that she can reserve a room for you.

-Menu items will be some farm cooking!
+The Complimentary Evening Menu items will be some farm cooking!

 Rick and I enjoy preparing food and we tend to make more than plenty so be hungry!
 Erin Salley (wife of Jerry Salley) also has a gifted hand in the kitchen and contributes to the feasting.
-If you have a dietary restriction, please let us know in advance and we will try to accommodate.
-There will also be snacks available during the writing sessions as writing can be hard work and you need to keep your strength up!
+If you have severe dietary restrictions or food allergies, we are unable to accommodate them and recommend bringing your own meal.There will also be snacks available during the writing sessions as writing can be hard work and you need to keep your strength up!

 Here is the way the time rolls at the Little House...